-Description example dintuitively," this is an acyclic, directed graph.
-Nodes are layered into evels: nodes on higher evels influence nodes on ower levels, and the affluence is represented by edges. ayers refer to power, that is, an entity on a higher level gives orders or passes on a formation to entities on ower levels. "flow of order") How certain entities control Armies, churches, schools, political parties, institutions, etc. Downwards: orders flow along the edges; Upwards: requests or information. íi le e o n li l ntuitively," this is an cyclic, directed graph. odes are layered into evels: nodes on higher evels influence nodes on ower levels, and the fluence is represented by dges. ayers refer to power, that is, n entity on a higher level ves orders or passes on formation to entities on ower levels. flow of order")
+Name Description example Flow (or control) hierarchy "Intuitively," this is an acyclic, directed graph.
+Nodes are layered into levels: nodes on higher levels influence nodes on lower levels, and the influence is represented by edges.
+Layers refer to power, that is, an entity on a higher level gives orders or passes on information to entities on lower levels. ("flow of order") How certain entities control other entities.
+Armies, churches, schools, political parties, institutions, etc. Downwards: orders flow along the edges; Upwards: requests or information.